rigdev/docs/docs/examples/oauth.md

 # User Management with OAuth

 We will create a very simple web app showcasing how Rig uses OAuth for user management.
 For a more complex web app that also revolves around user management but with more complex state handling, see the [TODO-list example](/examples/todo).
 The example will be written in Go using the Rig Golang SDK.
+This guide assumes you've gone through our [getting started](/getting-started) and set up Rig on Docker locally.
 As a first step, create a new empty directory containing our app

 ```bash
 mkdir oauth